francep2p/p2p.paris/content/_index.md

     intro_text: THE PARISIAN COMMUNITY INTERESTED IN P2P & CRYPTOGRAPHY TECHNOLOGIES
     intro_button: Join the community on Meetup
     about_title: About the community
-    about_body: Just a bunch of enthousiasts who wanted a place to talk, exchange last news and share ideas around P2P & Cryptography technologies in Paris
+    about_body: Just a bunch of enthousiasts who wanted a place to talk, exchange the latest news and share ideas around P2P & Cryptography technologies in Paris
     events_title: Events
     past_events_title: Past events
     caf_title: Call for proposal